almet/markdown-doc/articles/dependency-injection.md

 When Alice eats an icecream, she always choose the strawberry one.
 Great, but, one day, her mum wants Alice to try other tastes!

-Currently, with this code implementation, it's not really possible to change the eaten icecream.
+Actually, with this code implementation, it's not possible to change the eaten icecream.

 Inversion of Control (IoC)